h2r/ein/doc/language.md

 Variables can be defined using the `store` word, which takes two
-arguemnts: the value (any word), and a string for the variable name.
+arguments: the value (any word), and a string for the variable name.
 For example, `0 "x" store` will store the integer word zero in the variable x.
 Aftewards, typing `x` will push a `0` on the data stack, just as if you had typed `0`.